Paytonco/multicellular/README.md

 ### `Environment` and `Field`

-`Environment` represents the shared extracellular space as a collection of named `Field`s - matrices of values over a shared grid (e.g. chemical concentrations, temperature, surface roughness).
-Reaction-diffusion dynamics are not implemented yet; for now `Environment` is just a validated container.
+`Environment` represents the shared extracellular space as a collection of named `Field`s — matrices of values over a shared grid (e.g. chemical concentrations, temperature, surface roughness).
+Reaction-diffusion dynamics are not implemented yet; for now `Environment` is just a validated container for fields.

 ```python
 import numpy as np